DLBPointon/WAKeyboard/README.md

 # WAK!

 Whilst waiting for a replacement for a beautiful split keyboard, the Sofle v2, i jumped into the rabbit hole of Mechanical Keyboards.
-It didn't help that my daughter now wants her own, so here I am.
+It didn't help that my daughter now wants her own, so here I am learning in public.

 ## Build Diary
 [Find my build diary here](diary/diary.md)